beefyfinance/beefy-dot-com/src/content/blog/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.md

 ### Stake $BIFI-$CRO LP and earn more LP tokens

 To earn more LP tokens, follow step one from the previous section.
-Next, head to the [Beefy Finance Cronos Vaults](https://app.beefy.finance/#/cronos) and search for the [$BIFI-$CRO LP Vault](https://app.beefy.finance/#/cronos/vault/vvs-cro-bifi).
+Next, head to the [Beefy Cronos Vaults](https://app.beefy.finance/#/cronos) and search for the [$BIFI-$CRO LP Vault](https://app.beefy.finance/#/cronos/vault/vvs-cro-bifi).
 Stake your LP tokens and begin to autocompound your interest for more $BIFI-$CRO LP tokens.

 ![](/src/images/blog/vvs7.png)